• Skip to primary navigation

 Steaming the Milk

-Steam the milk by heating it (on the stove or in the microwave).
-While still hot, transfer to a frothing pitcher, and use a handheld milk frother to create the right consistency.
+To use a handheld frother, steam the milk by heating it (on the stove or in the microwave).
+While still hot, transfer to a frothing pitcher, and use the handheld milk frother to create the right consistency.

 Without a handheld frother, cold milk (nonfat to 2% is best for stable foam, but won’t be as rich) can be shaken in a tightly sealed jar (no more than a third filled), then microwaved to set the foam or heated and frothed in a French press (pump for about 10 seconds, be careful not to overfill) or whisked vigorously while hot.